SaiReshmithaPonnaganti/PhoneNumber_Tracker/README.md

 ### Installation

-To run phonenumber_tracker.py we have intall some dependencies.Follow the below steps before running the python code.Run this command in terminal/command prompt.
+To run phonenumber_tracker.py we have intall some dependencies .
+Follow the below steps before running the python code .
+Run this command in terminal/command prompt.

 ```bash
     pip install phonenumbers